-Whether you're trying to make your files smaller so they take up less space or reduce the load time of the document, compressing PDFs file can be a great solution.
+Whether you're trying to make your files smaller so they take up less space or reduce the load time of the document, compressing PDF files can be a great solution.
 If you're looking for a way to compress PDFs in Adobe Acrobat, look no further than this guide.

-In this article, we'll explore how to compress PDFs in Adobe Acrobat with minimal effort on your part.
+In this article, we'll explore how to compress a PDF in Adobe Acrobat with minimal effort on your part.
 We also cover how to do it manually and how to do it automatically.